abdallaadelessa/AndroidImageMap/README.md

 An implementation of an HTML map like element in an Android View:

-- Supports images as drawable or bitmap or SVG in layout
+- Supports images as Drawable or SVG
 - Supports panning if the image is larger than the device screen
 - Supports pinch-zoom
 - Supports callbacks when an area is tapped.